fridalannerstrom/selekt/README.md

 |:---|:---|
 | Create (add candidate) | `form.instance.links = combined_links` **before** saving |
 | Update (edit candidate) | `self.object.links = combined_links` **after** saving |

+## Pagination Design Choice
+For the candidate listing on the dashboard, I implemented a dynamic pagination system that shows a limited number of page links around the current page, with ellipses (...) indicating skipped ranges.

+This choice was made to optimize usability and navigation, especially considering that the system is expected to grow and contain a large number of candidates.
+Displaying all page numbers at once would clutter the interface and make it harder for users to find their way.
+Instead, this approach ensures that the pagination stays clean, readable, and efficient even when there are many pages.
+It always shows the first page, the last page, and a few pages around the current one to allow users to quickly move between nearby pages while still having access to the beginning and end of the list.

+This design aligns with common UX best practices for pagination in large datasets and helps provide a better user experience as the platform scales.